Read time 7 minutes

 You can perform the Express Migration from Office 365 Admin Center.

-Office 365 provides an import service to its administrators for migrating multiple PST files to Office 365 mailboxes.
-So, if you want to migrate multiple PST files of your organization, you can achieve it with the Office 365 Import service.
-This service can be used in two different ways – either upload the PST files to Office 365 or to mail the PST files in a drive to Microsoft.
-The two methods are defined as:
+Office 365 offers a valuable import service designed to assist administrators in seamlessly migrating multiple PST files to Office 365 mailboxes.
+If you’re looking to streamline the process of migrating PST files for your organization, the Office 365 Import service provides you with two efficient methods to choose from.
+You can either upload the PST files directly to Office 365, or alternatively, send the PST files securely through a physical drive to Microsoft.
+These two distinct approaches are defined as:

-Drive Shipping method is a lengthier process as it involves shipping your PST files to Microsoft, and then waiting for the Microsoft team to upload those files to your Office 365 account.
-To perform Drive Shipping method, you need to download secure storage kay and the PST Import tool (from Microsoft).
+- The Drive Shipping Method is a more extensive process, requiring you to send your PST files to Microsoft and subsequently await the Microsoft team’s upload of these files to your Office 365 account.
+To perform Drive Shipping method, you must obtain a secure storage key and the PST Import tool, both provided by Microsoft.

-There are two ways to migrate IMAP mailboxes to Office 365 – Using PowerShell Commands and using IMAP Service in Office 365 Admin Center.
+You can migrate IMAP mailboxes to Office 365 using PowerShell commands commands or the IMAP Service available in the Office 365 Admin Center.

-Using the IMAP (Internet Message Access Protocol) service, you can migrate user emails from Gmail, Outlook, Exchange, and other email systems that support IMAP migration.
-But, you can only migrate the items in the user’s mailbox or other mail folders with the IMAP service.
-It doesn’t allow migration of contacts, calendar items, and tasks.
+With the IMAP (Internet Message Access Protocol) service, you can seamlessly transfer user emails from platforms such as Gmail, Outlook, Exchange, and other email systems that facilitate IMAP migration.
+However, it’s important to note that IMAP migration exclusively caters to the migration of items contained within the user’s mailbox or other mail folders.
+Regrettably, it does not extend its capabilities to migrating contacts, calendar entries, or tasks.

 Once the PST file is copied to Office 365 mailbox, you can remove the IMAP email account from your Outlook profile.